LiorHaim/cephdemos/rook-ceph-dynamic-provisioning/README.md

 mountOptions:
 EOF
 ```

-In here also, we have a CephFilesystem CRD that will be deployed with myfs name, that will create a metadata and data pools in our created Ceph cluster.
+Here also, we have a CephFilesystem CRD that will be deployed with myfs name, that will create a metadata and data pools in our created Ceph cluster.
 Those pools will be created as before, in replica factor of 3 in a host failure domain.
-In addition, the deployment will provision 1 MDS server that will handle the file lookups,
+In addition, the deployment will provision 1 MDS server that will handle the file lookups.
-The deployments also contains the StorageClass definition itself which refers to our created CephFilesystem pools.
+The deployments also contains the StorageClass definition itself which points to our created CephFilesystem pools.

 Now let's verify we have our pools created in the Ceph cluster **you could create a toolboox with oc create -f toolbox.yaml command**:
 ```bash